dmytrovoytko/llm-interview-assistant/README.md

 ### :speech_balloon: Interact with the app

 1. Set query parameters - choose position, model, query parameters (search type, response length), enter your question.
-2. Press 'Find the answer' button, wait for response.
+2. Press 'Find the answer' button, wait for the response.
 For Ollama Phi3/qwen2.5 in CodeSpace response time was around a minute.
 ![streamlit Find the answer](/screenshots/streamlit-00.png)

 3. Check relevance evaluated by LLM.